tslateman/site/brevity-quotes-and-notes.md

 ---
 \
-Mark Twain said "I didn't have time to write a short letter, so I wrote a long one instead."
+Mark Twain said, "I didn't have time to write a short letter, so I wrote a long one instead."

 Delightful!
 But was he *first* to say it?

 With Bastille Day on Monday, I give some credit to French mathematician and philosopher Blaise Pascal, who in a letter from 1657 said:

 > "Je n’ai fait celle-ci plus longue que parce que je n’ai pas eu le loisir de la faire plus courte."